-Upon receipt of any completed personnel investigation, the Deputy Chief Investigator of the involved member shall review the entire investigative file, the member's personnel file and any other relevant materials.
+Upon receipt of any completed personnel investigation, the Deputy Chief Investigator shall review the entire investigative file, the member's personnel file and any other relevant materials.

 The Deputy Chief Investigator may make recommendations regarding the disposition of any allegations and the amount of discipline, if any, to be imposed.